Privacy policy

 3.2 Right to rectification

-You have the right to obtain from us the rectification and, where applicable, completion of personal data concerning you.
-In addition, you also have the right to obtain from us without undue delay the rectification of inaccurate personal data concerning you.
+You have the right to demand that we correct and, if necessary, complete personal data concerning you.
+You also have the right to obtain from us without undue delay the rectification of inaccurate personal data concerning you.
 Taking into account the purposes of the processing, you also have the right to have incomplete personal data completed, including by means of providing a supplementary statement.

 3.3 Right to erasure of your data

-In a number of cases, we are obliged to erase personal data concerning you.
+In a number of cases, we are obliged to delete personal data concerning you.

 For example, pursuant to Art.
-17 (1) GDPR, you have the right to obtain from us the erasure of personal data concerning you without undue delay and we are obliged to erase such personal data without undue delay where one of the following grounds applies:personenbezogenen Daten unverzüglich zu löschen, sofern einer der folgenden Gründe vorliegt:
+17 (1) GDPR, you have the right to obtain from us the erasure of personal data concerning you without undue delay and we are obliged to erase such personal data without undue delay where one of the following grounds applies:

-1. The personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.
+1. The personal data are no longer necessary for the purposes for which they were collected or otherwise processed.

 4. The personal data was collected unlawfully and/or

-5. the personal data must be erased for compliance with a legal obligation in Union or Member State law to which we are subject
+5. The deletion of personal data is necessary to fulfill a legal obligation under Union law or the law of the Member States to which we are subject.

 If we have made the personal data public and we are obliged to delete it in accordance with Art.
 17 para.
 1 GDPR, we will take appropriate measures, including technical measures, taking into account the available technology and the implementation costs, to inform the data controllers who process the personal data that you have also requested the deletion of all links to this personal data or copies or replications of this personal data.